 Nobody wants to be working in spreadsheets when a company is over $10M in revenue; that is not fun.
 Conversely, nobody wants to be working in a massive ERP that is unwieldy and ugly and costs $5,000/mo when they are just trying to get off the ground.
 This is the biggest chicken and egg problem in the solar industry, and finding the right balance is determinative of successful growth.

 The most successful solar installers appear to invest heavily in a strong CRM, when they are around $3 million in revenue, and in a strong ERP, when they are around $5-7 million in revenue.
-In both cases, these softwares may eat into your profits - but a wise man (who also happens to run a solar company) once said “If you’re growing, you’re probably making money.”
-Investing in these types of tools before your company becomes so large that it’s like steering the Titanic, is absolutely critical.
+In both cases, these softwares may eat into your profits - but a wise man (who also happens to run a solar company) once said “If you’re growing, you’re probably not making money.”
+Meaning that investing in these types of tools before your company becomes so large that it’s like steering the Titanic, is absolutely critical.

 This is one thing Ipsun Solar did right, and our growth has been consistent in high double digits year over year as a result.

 That being said we speak to a lot of solar installers who are even larger than Ipsun Solar ($20, $30, $50 million or even more) and realize that they are still using a CRM that has less than half the functionality that they need to continue to grow.
 Often times we find them in the painful process of change which sometimes takes years to actually accomplish.